slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Trust, not money, is the currency of business and life.
 Be impeccable with your word.

+> *'Don’t aim to have others like you; aim to have them respect you.' -- Kevin Kelly*

 > *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

 > *'Quality means doing it right when no one is looking.' -- Henry Ford*